Rauttis/aws-s3-static-site-cdk/README.md

 ### 1. Install/verify Dependencies

-The following dependecines need to be installed:
+The following dependecines need to be installed and configured:
 - AWS cli
 - jq
 - Node 10+